printers-for-people/catboat/docs/Bootloaders.md

 ### STM32F103/STM32F0x2 with CanBoot bootloader

-The [CanBoot](https://github.com/Arksine/CanBoot) bootloader provides an option for uploading Klipper firmware over the CANBUS.
-The bootloader itself is derived from Klipper's source code.
+The [CanBoot](https://github.com/Arksine/CanBoot) bootloader provides an option for uploading Kalico firmware over the CANBUS.
+The bootloader itself is derived from Kalico's source code.
 Currently CanBoot supports the STM32F103, STM32F042, and STM32F072 models.

 It is recommended to use a ST-Link Programmer to flash CanBoot, however it